horttt/book-management-system/README.md

-# In this Prpject We use JavaFx 22 to build desktop application
+# In this Prpject We use JavaFx to build desktop application
+- JavaFx 22
+- fontawesome
+- jfreechart-1.0.19
+- mysql-connector-j-9.0.0

 # IDE
 - NetBeans